Typical Auto Repair Costs

 Before leaving your vehicle at a dealership or shop, there are a few tips you can follow to make sure that you are getting the best price possible on major system repairs.

 - Know the typical rates and prices.
 A little research can save you a lot of money.
 Find out what other people have paid for similar repairs, use the internet and other resources to learn the cost of replacement parts and the expected number of hours required to complete the job.
 Just because you are quoted a price does not necessarily mean it is set in stone.
-Many shops overcharge or have huge mark-ups on parts because no one questions the quotes.
+Many shops overcharge or have huge markups on parts because no one questions the quotes.
 If you are armed with accurate knowledge, you will have more negotiating power.

 - Shop around.
-1. Prices can vary greatly between repair shops, and independent shops are often more reasonable than dealerships.
-Many places do not charge for estimates, so it doesn't hurt to get several quotes.
+Prices can vary greatly between repair shops, and independent shops are often more reasonable than dealerships.
+Many places do not charge for estimates, so it doesn’t hurt to get several quotes.
 It may require some extra time, but the savings may be worth the effort.
 Even if you have to pay an initial diagnostics fee, you can use this information when contacting other shops.
 This may help them give you an accurate estimate, often over the phone.
-If you have any type of extended warranty, you will need to check with your provider about approved repair locations.
+If you have any type of extended coverage, you will need to check with your provider about approved repair locations.

-- Ask about quality of parts.
+- Ask about the quality of parts.
 When getting quotes or estimates, be sure to ask if the price is based on aftermarket parts or ones made by the original manufacturer.
 This could make a difference towards auto repair costs, depending on the particular part, the age of your car, and your personal preference.
 In some cases, an aftermarket part can be of equal or better quality, but it can also be inferior.
 Again, if you know the typical costs, you will be able to make an educated decision and make sure that you are paying a fair price for the repairs.